laklak-nareg/Financial_app/README.md

 # Financial_app
-A class collaboration with OOP to make a financial app
+A collaboration with OOP to make a financial app